-Wondering why you’re so jealous and insecure?
+Wondering why you’re so jealous and insecure/paranoid in your relationships?
 You are not alone.

 Some of us cannot really tell why we behave the way we do sometimes.
 However, this post will help you to find the answer to the question “why am I so jealous and insecure”?
 You’ll see possible reasons why you’re so jealous and feeling insecure.